otherdeniz/othercoin/doc/README.md

-Onex Core 0.12.1
+Othercoin Core 0.12.1
 =====================

-This is the official reference wallet for Onex digital currency and comprises the backbone of the Onex peer-to-peer network.
-You can [download Onex Core](https://www.onex.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Othercoin digital currency and comprises the backbone of the Othercoin peer-to-peer network.
+You can [download Othercoin Core](https://www.othercoin.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Onex on your native platform.
+The following are some helpful notes on how to run Othercoin on your native platform.

 ### Unix